epam/AIRUN-LLM-Benchmark/Scenarios/Tasks/JS/solution_migration/jQueryToReact_ToDoApp_jQuery_high_low.md

    - Implement all required reducers, actions, and selectors

 5. Technical requirements:
-   - Maintain the same routing functionality
-   - Preserve all event handlers and their behaviors
-   - Implement proper form handling and validation
+   - Implement hash-based routing with React Router (/#/all, /#/active, /#/completed)
+   - Convert Handlebars templates to JSX components
+   - Migrate jQuery event delegation to React event handling
-   - Ensure all keyboard shortcuts work as in the original application
+   - Preserve all keyboard shortcuts (Enter key for creating/updating, Escape for canceling)
-   - Maintain local storage persistence if present in the original code
+   - Implement localStorage persistence for todos (note: original has stubbed implementation)
+   - Transform direct DOM manipulation to React state management patterns

 6. Code quality:
    - Optimize the code where possible